It's a wrap

 How does your conversion rate compare?
 Use our handy snapshot to see how your website compares, using data from over 600+ hotels in 2021.

-Katrina Blunden
+Katrina Bio

 Katrina has been working in the hospitality industry since 1993, more recently at Hotel Benchmark, uncovering insight from a wealth of data.